Setting Student Career Milestones for 2026: Your Success Roadmap

 First, let’s clear the air: there is a massive difference between a "goal" and a "milestone."

-A goal is your destination—the "big win" like landing a six-figure tech job or getting into your top-choice grad school.
-A milestone, on the other hand, is the signpost that tells you you’re actually on the right highway.
-It’s specific, it’s measurable, and it’s proof of progress.
+A goal is your destination: the "big win" like landing a six-figure tech job or getting into your top-choice grad school.
+A milestone is the signpost that shows you are on the right highway.
+It is specific, measurable, and proof of progress.

 Think of it like a cross-country road trip.
 Your goal is the city you’re driving toward.
 Your milestones are the exits and landmarks you have to hit to ensure you haven't taken a wrong turn in the middle of nowhere.
-As Purdue Global's guide to professional goals points out, a roadmap prevents you from driving through your career journey without a GPS.
+As Purdue Global's guide to professional goals points out, a roadmap prevents you from navigating your career without a GPS.

 A quote card explaining the importance of setting clear professional goals.